 Documentation of the delivery of service must be maintained to substantiate claims.
-This documentation would generally consist of a receipt(s) and should include the date, start and end times, and number of units of the delivered service for each individual and must align with the prior authorization received for the provision of services.
+This documentation should include the date, start and end times, and number of units of the delivered service for each individual and must align with the prior authorization received for the provision of services.